saidone75/alfresco-node-processor/README.md

 }
 ```
 #### Custom processors
-Custom processors can be easily created by extending the AbstractNodeProcessor and overwriting the `processNode` method:
+Custom processors can be easily created by extending the AbstractNodeProcessor and overriding the `processNode` method:
 ```java
 @Component
 @Slf4j